Here's the Sweet Reason 'Golden Girl' Betty White Never Remarried

-Over the course of her 95 years, White has had a few marriages.
+Over the course of her 99 years, White had a few marriages.
 In 1945, she married U.S. Army pilot Dick Barker, and then got hitched to Hollywood agent Lane Allen from 1947 until 1949.
 She met her third husband Allen Ludden when she appeared as a guest on his game show, Password, in 1961.
 They were smitten, but White was a bit hesitant to get re-married.
 Ludden had to propose two times before White finally accepted his hand in marriage, according to Pop Sugar.
-Finally tying the knot in 1963.
+They finally tied the knot in 1963.
 She and Ludden were married for 18 years, until Ludden passed away from stomach cancer in 1981 when White was 59 years old.

-White has no regret about ending her first two marriages, even though she has admitted the divorces were probably her fault.
-“I had 18 wonderful years with Allen Ludden," she told Piers Morgan in 2012.
+White had no regret about ending her first two marriages, even though she admitted the divorces were probably her fault.
+"I had 18 wonderful years with Allen Ludden," she told Piers Morgan in 2012.
 "The first two were . . . rehearsals."

 Rose Nylund would undoubtedly agree.